rosflight/rosflight_docs/docs/user-guide/overview.md

       - **Companion computer:** A Linux computer, running ROS2, that is mounted on the vehicle and has a physical, serial connection with the flight controller
       - **Offboard control (setpoints):** The control setpoints passed from the companion computer to the flight controller.
 The control is "offboard" from the perspective of the flight controller, even though the computer providing those commands is mounted onboard the vehicle.

-The following figure illustrates the interactions between the major components of the system:
+The following figure illustrates the interactions between the major components of ROSflight:

 ![System Components](images/components.svg)